jamowei/secure-wireguard-implementation/README.md

 Connect to the server via WireGuard to finally confirm that you are indeed part of the server's LAN, this is important for a final security measure.
-If all is well make WireGuard start at boot with `systemctl enable wg-quick@wg0`.
+If all is well make WireGuard start at boot with `sudo systemctl enable wg-quick@wg0`.
 You can confirm that there is indeed encrypting traffic by issuing `tcpdump -n -X -I eth0 host YOURSERVERIP` and looking for WireGuard's magic header identifier in each packet `0400 0000`.